Aaron Gordon Recovery Timeline Addressed By Denver Nuggets Coach After Missing Game 3

 The Denver Nuggets are in a dog fight to stay alive in the Western Conference playoffs, but the task just got a lot harder with Aaron Gordon’s recent injury.

-Despite playing 37 minutes in Monday’s 119-114 loss to the Timberwolves, Gordon was ruled out for Game 3, a worrying sign for a Nuggets team tied 1-1 on the road.
+Despite playing 37 minutes in Monday’s 119-114 loss to the Timberwolves, Gordon (a veteran power forward) was ruled out for Game 3, a worrying sign for a Nuggets team tied 1-1 on the road.
 Ahead of tip-off, head coach David Adelman expounded on the situation and explained the message to his team ahead of such a pivotal game.

 “After the game, we were waiting to see how he’d react to it,” said Adelman, via Ryan Ryan Eichten.
 “You don’t practice hard between these games, so it’s more of a walkthrough prep kind of situation, which he was a part of.
 Today, there wasn’t much improvement, so he’s out.
 I can’t tell the future, so I don’t know what tomorrow is gonna bring.
 The guys know it’s Game 3 of the playoffs, so you have to be ready to play.
 This is a big game for our team as we try to bounce back from Game 2, and unfortunately, Aaron will not be part of it.”